Push120910/Experiment-1/555 Timer.md

 ## Case 2:(Ton = 0.1mS & Toff =0.05mS)
 ![image](https://github.com/user-attachments/assets/e98cb274-22b7-453a-bc79-42e043b5d983)

+Fig: (i) shows the output of astable multivibrator which is a square wave followed by (ii) where differentiator circuit converts it to square wave , (iii) where clipper circuit clips out the negative edge of the signals leaving behind positive edges and (iv) which is the output of monostable multivibrator.
 ## Case 3:(Ton = 1mS & Toff =4mS)
 ![image](https://github.com/user-attachments/assets/a2bb9179-d7ea-454a-a8ce-4e429c411be3)
 Fig: Since Toff > Tin , i.e discharching time is greater than the charging time , inverter configuration is used to invert the  output pulse wave.